Buttermilk Oat Biscuits Sausage Gravy

 Tender biscuits smothered in savory gravy is one of our favorite indulgences.
 We’ve put a healthy twist on this diner classic with wholesome oats and it’s every bit as good as the original.

-Type d’avoine Farine d’avoine, Avoine rapide
+Oat Type: Farine d’avoine, Avoine rapide

-Temps de préparation 15 minutes
+Temps de préparation: 15 minutes

-Temps de cuisson 20 minutes
+Temps de cuisson: 20 minutes

-Temps total 35 minutes
+Temps total: 35 minutes

-Sert 4 people
+Portions: 4 people

 Ingrédients